Pain and childhood cancer

 - your child should be comfortable enough to move around and engage with others they know well

 - if your child appears to have poorly controlled pain, let your nurse or doctor know so they can put a good pain management plan in place

 - children have different ways of letting us know they are in pain

 - the same procedure can cause a different amount of pain each time a child has the same procedure

-How can I tell if my child is in pain?
+How can I tell if my child with cancer is in pain?

 Children do not always admit they are sore, especially when they are in a different environment like a hospital.
 Young children often deny pain because they fear what will happen to them, such as having medicine.